GET A QUOTE

 You may be eligible for a discount from your Council Tax if your property is a second home or unoccupied.
 Details are available from the GOV.UK website.

-Advice on Council Tax for Unoccupied Homes is also available from the Citizens Advice Bureau.
+Advice on Council Tax for long-term unoccupied homes is also available from the Citizens Advice Bureau.

 GET A QUOTE